 What About Fundraisers?

 St. Helena's/Santa Elena has been fortunate to receive generous financial support from the Diocese of Chicago, Grace Episcopal Church in Hinsdale, and external donors.
-However, we must also conduct a number of fundraisers every year to raise money to meet our expenses and advance our growing mission.
-These include our July 4th parking lot fundraiser, the Boy Scout Troop 69 pancake breakfast, our parish yard sale, and a car wash.
+However, we must also conduct a number of fundraisers every year, including our big Fourth of July parking lot fundraiser, to raise money to meet our expenses and advance our growing mission.
 In addition to the money we raise, these fundraisers are great opportunities to connect with the local community.
 Volunteering at one of these events is a fun way to support the church, while offering hospitality to our neighbors.